 R – What was the result?

-The majority of your answer should focus on the ‘A’- the action you took.
+The majority of your answer should focus on the action you took.
 Describing what you did is the most crucial part of your answer so do make sure you give this aspect priority.
-It is a common mistake is to spend too long on scene setting.
+It is a common mistake to spend too long on setting the scene.

-Fail to prepare and prepare to fail!
-This statement has never been so true in an interview situation!
+The old saying, fail to prepare and prepare to fail, has never been so true for an interview situation.

 Make sure you have prepared answers to the most obvious questions.
 Why do you want to work for this particular airline?
 Why do you want to be cabin crew?
 What are your career ambitions?
 What are your main strengths and weaknesses?
-You may or may not have these sorts of questions but it can’t hurt to have a slick answer prepared just in case.
+You may not be asked these questions, but it can’t hurt to have a slick answer prepared just in case.

 Interview Day Tips

-- Make sure that you have all your documents to hand, and that they’re up to date.
-You’ll be given a list of what to bring in the email inviting you to the interview.
+- Make sure that you have all your documents to hand (and that they’re up to date) You’ll be given a list of what to bring to the interview

-- It’s a good idea to bring a copy of your CV to refer to
+- Bring a copy of your CV to refer to

 - Take your time when answering – pause and take a sip of water if you need to